 The brain and spinal cord are the main parts of the central nervous system.
 The brain connects to the spinal cord via the brainstem.
 Twelve pairs of cranial nerves are part of the peripheral nervous system.
 Eleven out of the twelve pairs of cranial nerves originate from the brainstem.
-The accessory nerve (XI) is the one exemption.
+The accessory nerve (CN XI) is the one exception.

 The major anatomical parts of the brain are the brainstem, diencephalon, cerebellum and cerebrum.
 There are also other commonly used subclassifications of the brain according to the embryonic development of the brain's structures.
 For instance: forebrain, midbrain and hindbrain.
 In addition to the preceding, the brain is also often divided into: telencephalon, diencephalon, mesencephalon, metencephalon and myelencephalon.